- 02 4388 433602 4388 4336

 Kingfisher Room caters for your child’s growing independence during their toddler year.

-Milestones toddler room builds the foundations and prepares your child for the transition up to the Pelican room preschool room .
+Our Kingfisher toddler room builds the foundations and prepares your child for the transition up to the Pelican preschool room.

-A child’s preschool years are an intense time of learning and consolidation capitalizing on their existing trust bonds with the centre Educators ahead of commencing formal schooling.
+A child’s preschool years are an intense time of learning and consolidation capitalising on their existing trust bonds with the centre Educators ahead of commencing formal schooling.

 Transitioning to ‘big school’ is an important time in your child’s life – and yours.
 We focus on making this transition as smooth as possible, and giving your child important skills to help them enter school with confidence.
 We also aim to inspire a lifelong love of learning in your child.